-In this review and article, we focus on general purpose, alpine touring skis for backcountry skiing and ski mountaineering.
-However, people use tons of types equipment in the backcountry.
+In this review and article, we focus on general-purpose, alpine touring skis for backcountry skiing and ski mountaineering.
+However, people use tons of types of equipment in the backcountry.
 In both ski mountaineering and backcountry skiing the user climbs most or all of a mountain under his or her own power, and then skis back down ungroomed, uncontrolled snow.
 Up to 90% of the time out is spent going up, and a large percentage of the downhill time is in variable and sometimes poor snow.
-100% of the experience is challenging, beautiful, and rewarding.
+One hundred percent of the experience is challenging, beautiful, and rewarding.

 All-Mountain, Alpine Skis